 The film is a 2018 American romantic comedy drama that is the first film by a major studio to feature a majority Asian American cast since The Joy Luck Club in 1993.
 It’s based on Kevin Kwan’s popular 2013 novel by the same name and tells the story of Rachel Chu, a Chinese American economics professor at NYU, who accompanies her boyfriend, Nick, to his best friend’s wedding in Singapore.
 During the flight, she learns that Nick’s family is extremely wealthy and he’s considered one of the country’s most eligible bachelors.
 When they land, Rachel finds herself under attack by jealous socialites and Nick’s disapproving mother.

 Yanjie Wang, associate professor of Asian and Asian American Studies, sat down with Nong and discussed the attributes that make the film enjoyable, but also very meaningful to a lot of people.
 It’s a classic fish out of water story that takes viewers inside the opulence of Singapore’s hyper-wealthy, but Chu’s journey as a young American woman navigating this world adds a layer of freshness to the story.
-Perhaps most compelling is the all Asian cast playing three dimensional characters instead of the two dimensional stereotypical roles of the perpetual foreigner, or smart model minority, which audiences are accustomed to.
+Perhaps most compelling is the all Asian cast playing three dimensional characters instead of the two dimensional stereotypical roles of the perpetual foreigner or smart model minority.

 Like the lead character Rachel Chu, the filmmakers also had many obstacles to overcome in bringing Crazy Rich Asians to the big screen.
 Early on author Kevin Kwan turned down a lucrative deal after it was suggested that a white actress play the leading role.
 The title Crazy Rich Asians was also heavily criticized for being derogatory.
 When the film went into testing, its recruit ratio (or the number of people who indicated they’d see the film in theaters) was a dismal 25 to 1.